Stability of Chandrasekhar's nonlinear force-free fields: Introduction

-Jia, {\v{S}}ver\'{a}k, and Guillod \cite{JS15}, \cite{JS}, \cite{GuS} developed a program for the nonuniqueness of Leray--Hopf solutions based on the spectral stability of self-similar solutions.
-In the groundbreaking work \cite{BV19}, Buckmaster and Vicol constructed nonunique finite energy weak solutions to the Navier--Stokes equations by the intermitted convex integration.
-See also \cite{BCV22} and \cite{Luo19}.
-Cheskidov and Lou \cite{CL22} showed the existence of sharp nonunique weak solutions in the supercritical class to the Ladyzhenskaya--Prodi--Serrin uniqueness criteria.
-Albritton et al. \cite{ABC} demonstrated the nonuniqueness of Leray--Hopf solutions with force in the axisymmetric class without swirls based on instability of self-similar solutions, cf. \cite{Vishik18}, \cite{Vishik18b}, \cite{ABCDGK}.
+The non-uniqueness of finite energy weak solutions to the Navier--Stokes equations is demonstrated in the groundbreaking work of Buckmaster and Vicol \cite{BV19} by the intermitted convex integration.
+See also Buckmaster et al. \cite{BCV22}, Luo \cite{Luo19}, and Cheskidov and Luo \cite{CL22}.
+Jia, {\v{S}}ver\'{a}k, and Guillod \cite{JS15}, \cite{JS}, \cite{GuS} investigated the non-uniqueness of Leray--Hopf solutions to the Navier--Stokes equations based on the spectral stability of self-similar solutions.
+The non-uniqueness of forced axisymmetric Leray--Hopf solutions without swirls is demonstrated in \cite{ABC} based on the instability of self-similar solutions, cf. \cite{ABCDGK}. \\